FountainPenRevolution.com © All rights reserved. Shipping and Returns

 Unscrew the section from the barrel and rinse out the barrel with clean water.
 This will remove any potential manufacturer residue from a new pen or clean out the old ink from a previously inked pen.
 Dry the barrel with a cotton swab or let it dry on its own overnight.

 To avoid the possibility of ink leaking from the threads it is best to apply a small amount of silicon grease to the threads on the section where it screws into the barrel.
 Apply a small amount and then screw the section in a few times to help spread the grease.
 Wipe off any excess grease that squeezes out when the section is fully screwed in.
-You can silicon grease at an underwater diving supply story, some hardware stores, or on-line.
-If you buy a pen from us and would like me to pre-grease it for you just ask.
+You can find silicon grease for sale on our website here.

 Step 3) Fill with ink.